By Sabrina Sucato, with additional reporting from Savannah Messam

 View this post on Instagram

 As the name suggests, Phoenicia Flea got its start in the Catskills hamlet of Phoenicia in 2014.
-It migrates from one location to another each weekend until October (previously December) as it celebrates the innovative local makers in each community.
-Upcoming dates and locations include the Dobbs Ferry Waterfront Park on June 11 and Time and Space Limited on June 25.
+It migrates from one location to another each weekend until October as it celebrates the innovative local makers in each community.
+Upcoming locations include Dobbs Ferry, Accord, Highland, and Kingston.

 8 a.m. – 4 p.m.